Priyanka Chopra On Zimbabwe Sex Crimes, Her ‘Quantico’ Head Injury, And Meryl Streep

 — PRIYANKA (@priyankachopra) May 5, 2017

-The Indian Express reported that Chopra will soon be making her Hollywood debut playing the role of Victoria Leeds opposite Zac Efron and Dwayne Johnson in Baywatch.
+The Indian Express reported that Chopra would soon be making her Hollywood debut playing the role of Victoria Leeds opposite Zac Efron and Dwayne Johnson in Baywatch.
 Recently, back in India for a well-earned break, Chopra took time out to promote Baywatch in Mumbai.

 The much-loved Quantico actor has walked the red carpet for the Oscars, the Golden Globes, and the Emmy awards, but said she particularly loved Meryl Streep’s speech at the Golden Globe awards this year.
 The iconic actress made a powerful speech that spoke strongly against Donald Trump.